 Sensing my PC (Mutsumi)

-And it is finally all set.
-Now click on connect and you should be fine.
-If not, will you try to change some parameters.
-In the original page of this procedure describes solutions to problems caused by routers, firewalls, etc..
-Here are the steps I followed to connect my Tungsten E2 to the internet via bluetooth, but may be different for other Palm, but not much.
-If you insist on not working, we can opt for simpre Softic PPP , although payment automates this process.
-But following this guide, I have found that just using the USB bluetooth adapter drivers, you can connect the Palm to the Internet without problems.
+And you're finally all set.
+Now click on connect and everything should be fine.
+If not, we will have to try to change some parameters.
+In the original page of this procedure solutions to problems caused by routers, firewalls are described, etc. Here are the steps I followed to connect my Tungsten E2 Bluetooth Internet, but may be different for other Palm, but not much.
+If he insists on not work, we can simpre opt for PPP Softic , although payment automates this process.
+But following this guide, I have found that using only drivers bluetooth USB adapter, you can connect your Palm to the Internet without problems.
 So patience, courage, and the bull.